landelare/ue5coro/Docs/Aggregate.md

 # Aggregate awaiters

-These awaiters are in the `UE5Coro` namespace, and allow you to combine multiple awaitables or TCoroutines into one operation.
+These awaiters allow you to combine multiple awaitables or TCoroutines into one operation.

 The return values of the functions are copyable and allow one concurrent co_await.
 Once the first await completes, further awaits return the same value (except for WhenAll, which is `void`) synchronously on the calling thread.

-The calling coroutine will resume on a thread corresponding to one of the parameters passed in.
+A coroutine awaiting WhenAny, WhenAll, and Race will resume on a thread corresponding to one of the parameters passed in.
-For instance, if all parameters would resume on the game thread when awaited directly, their aggregate is guaranteed to resume on the game thread, but if one of them would resume on another thread, then the aggregate might resume on the game thread or that other thread.
+For instance, if all parameters would resume on the game thread when awaited directly, their aggregate is guaranteed to resume on the game thread, but if one of them would resume on another thread, then the aggregate will resume on either the game thread, or that other thread.

+The Latent versions of WhenAny and WhenAll always resume on the game thread.

 ### auto WhenAny(TAwaitable auto&&...
 Awaitables)
 ### auto WhenAny(const TArray\<TCoroutine\<\>\>& Coroutines)